microsoft/OSSGadget/src/oss-reproducible/README.md

 ﻿# OSS Reproducible

-The purpose of *oss-reproducible* is to analyze open source packages for `semantic reproducibility`.
+The purpose of *oss-reproducible* is to analyze open source packages for `semantic equivalency`.
 We start with an existing package (for example, the NPM "left-pad" package, version 1.3.0), and we try to answer the question, **How accurately does the source code represent the published package?**